YD525/SSELexicon/README.md

 ---

-## ❤️ Personal Note from the Developer
+# ❤️ Personal Note from the Developer

-As an open-source developer, the only real motivation I have to keep improving this project is seeing the download numbers on the release platforms.
+_As an open-source developer, the only real motivation I have to keep improving this project is seeing the download numbers on the release platforms._

 You may have noticed that I once planned to improve the logic related to PEX handling and validation — but lately, I’ve lost the motivation to continue.

 To be honest, I sometimes feel ashamed when I see how low the download count is.
 What still supports me are a few kind and encouraging comments from users on the forums.
 That’s all I have left — and I’m truly, deeply moved by their support.

-9DM has at least 3,000 downloads, but on Nexus, it only shows 490 unique downloads.
-It's already been updated from version 1.0 to 2.0, and a month has passed.
-I can't hold on any longer.
+**9DM has at least 3,000 downloads, but on Nexus, it only shows 490 unique downloads.**
----
+**It's already been updated from version 1.0 to 2.0, and a month has passed.**
+**I can't hold on any longer.**

 ## 🖼️ UI Icon